CarsonOsborn23/Active-Directory/README.md

 #  Active Directory

 ## Objective
-The goal of this project was to build a controlled lab environment to simulate cyber attacks and analyze them using a SIEM system.
+The goal of this project was to build a controlled lab environment to simulate cyber attacks and analyze them using a Security Information and Event Management system.
 This hands-on experience was designed to improve practical cybersecurity skills, including threat detection, log analysis, and Active Directory administration.

 ## Skills Developed
 - Proficient use of Security Information and Event Management tools for log ingestion and threat detection